abdulsalamgh/delight_hub/README.md

 ## Project Walkthrough
 ### Demo Video

 Watch Delight Hub in action!
-Check out the [demo video link] to see the intuitive interface, cart functionality, and smooth checkout process.
+Check out the [video](https://drive.google.com/file/d/1OpB8eAM2GJXD9bS9f7Nzo7WUNrzk8jVS/view?usp=sharing) to see the intuitive interface, cart functionality, and smooth checkout process.

 ### Code Exploration
 Dive into the codebase and unleash your inner developer!
 The project structure is well-organized and documented, making it easy to understand and customize.